bowwarriorbasics/bowwarriorbasics.github.io/index.md

 ## User Guide

-From the landing page, login using your UH ID to your personal account
+From the landing page, you can see a preview of what is on the site after you login using your UH ID to your personal account.

 <img class="ui medium left floated image" src="landing.png">

 From there, you will be redirected to your profile page.
 Here you can fill in some basic information about yourself so you can be more easily identified on your posts.
+This includes your name, major, profile image of yourself, etc.

 <img class="ui medium left floated image" src="profile.png">

-From the 'Departments' menu, you can navigate to the pages for individual majors, here you will be able to interact on the major's forum, or see a list of classes you will need to take in the future.
+From the 'Departments' menu, you can navigate to the pages for individual majors, where you will be able to interact on the major's forum, or see a list of classes you will need to take in the future.

 <img class="ui medium left floated image" src="major.png">

-On the course page, you will see more detailed information for the course.
+On the course page, you will see more detailed information for each course.
 You can interact on the course's forum, or read through helpful tips for the class.
+You can also give tips if you have previously taken the course.

 <img class="ui medium left floated image" src="course-diagram.png">

 The filter page lets you see the profiles of other people in your major, or of any major you should choose.
+This way you can see who will be teaching what course, and their attributes and interests.

 <img class="ui medium left floated image" src="filter.png">